amorgun/blender_dow/docs/faq.md

 ![skeleton](../images/faq/skeleton.png)

 ## Can I use IK or cloth simulation for my models?
-Yes, but you'll neet to bake it to bone animation before exporting.
+Yes, but you'll need to bake it to bone animation before exporting.
 The addon provides the batch-baking operator to streamline this process.
 ![batch_bake](../images/faq/batch_bake.png)

 ## How to set up IK so it's easier to export it later?
 ![ik_setup](../images/faq/ik_setup.png)
-I recommend adding additional IK bones that are used as IK constraint targets without their own Weight Paining.
+I recommend adding additional IK bones that are used as IK constraint targets without their own Weight Painting.
 This way you can keep the original parent relations and remove this IK bone after baking your animations.

 ## How can I make animated textures (e.g., tank tracks/chainswords)?